lsolesen/minimal-mistakes/docs/_docs/20-known-issues.md

 Here is a list:

-## Where filer does not work

-`where` filter does not work for arrays like tags and categories.
-Everytime it is used it just returns en empty collection after filtering.

-Right now you can use `where2` to use with arrays.

 ## Tags and categories pages are not sorted.

 Tags page and categories pages are not sorted by most items in the collection.